ahvdk/SSNpipe/README.md

 ## SSNpipe installation instructions
 Download compressed executable file for your operating system.

-- For **windows**: Decompress the archive and run the installation executable.
+- For **Windows**: Decompress the archive and run the installation executable.
   `SSNpipe` will be setup like any other windows program.

 - For **Linux**: Decompress the archive with `tar -zxvf *.tar.gz` and run ./ssnpipe from the decompressed folder.